0prrr/Malwear-Sweet/README.md

 And if you want to interact with a cmd shell, don't do `shell` command, do `execute -f cmd -i -H`, you should be good to go with that.

-However, a basic loader with the shellcode won't cut it on Elastic Endpoint Security guarded Windows Server 2019.
+However, a basic loader with the shellcode won't cut it on Elastic Endpoint Security guarded Windows Server 2019 (lab I got).
 Need to power up.

 If you see https payload is staging but the session died after, chances are the second stage payload is still flagged by memory scan.
 Delay the execution, set the memory region with PAGE_GUARD or whatever, wait the scan out and meterpreter should be yours.

 One more thing to consider is the self-signed certificate.
 Better to generate a certificate with a more liget name other than ones like trantow.llc.biz.

 Tested on Windows 10 1909, 21H1, 22H2, Windows 11 22H2.
-Shellcode lives without any obfuscation and encryption (that's even on elastic too, but obf and enc is still recommended), using a basic VirtualAlloc+CreateThread loader, was able to spawn a meterpreter reverse https shell, functions well.
+Shellcode lives without any obfuscation and encryption (that's even on elastic too, but obf and enc is still recommended), using a basic VirtualAlloc + CreateThread loader, was able to spawn a meterpreter reverse https shell, functions well.
 Yet the most interesting thing is about Windows 11, where you can use `shell` command to spawn a cmd and even migrate (blocked on all other test cases), Windows Defender wouldn't say anything -_-!

 A little different situation with Windows Server 2019.
 Windows Defender on server edition (data center especially) is doing a better job, it will flag the https meterpreter second stage soon it starts executing.